By now, you've heard the name. Ransomware is in the news, on the web, and could be attached to your next e-mail.

 Develop a Healthy Sense of Paranoia for Internet Exchanges

 Whether you're surfing sites, installing software, or reading e-mails, take the time to read through, before allowing a download.
-Call or send a new e-mail to the colleague(s) asking them if they've sent attachments to you.
+Call or send a new (don't forward the original) e-mail to the colleague(s) asking if they've sent attachments to you.
 Lastly, consult a trusted IT adviser if ever in doubt.

 Anti-Virus Alone is NOT Good Enough

 No anti-virus is 100% effective.
 Ransomware is a relatively new threat, and there's no clear champion of protection, yet.
 You can start by downloading these add-ons: